MicrosoftDocs/learn/learn-pr/wwl-azure/design-solution-to-log-monitor-azure-resources/includes/1-introduction.md

 In this module, we explore the monitoring solutions available in Azure.
-We assess Azure Monitor and its features, such as Application Insights and Azure Monitor Logs to analyze infrastructure and application performance and availability.
+We assess Azure Monitor and its features, such as Application Insights and Azure Monitor Logs (Log Analytics) to analyze infrastructure and application performance and availability.

 ## Meet Tailwind Traders